TypeStrong/typedoc/website/_guides/usage.md

 TypeDoc accepts most of the command line arguments that the TypeScript compiler accepts.
 All arguments that are passed in without a flag will be parsed as input files.
-TypeDoc accepts directories as input files, it will .
+TypeDoc accepts directories as input files.

-In order to create a documentation for an entire project you simply type:
+To create documentation for an entire project via the CLI you can type:

 ```bash
 $ typedoc --out path/to/documentation/ path/to/typescript/project/